Upokharel56/thunder_music_player/Flutter_Music_Player_README.md

 - **No iOS Support (yet)**: Currently designed for Android only.
 - **UI Improvements**: Still experimenting with design patterns and layouts.

-I created this app just for learning and exploring so I will say it may not be a best app .
-So fell free to critise it and give any feedback if necessary

 ---

 ## 🌟 Future Plans